Eqnerret/js-for-react-native-11046896/README.md

 ### Task 3: Creating User Profiles

-- **Description:** TThe function createUserProfiles accepts two arrays: one containing original names and another containing modified names from Task 2.
+- **Description:** The function "createUserProfiles" accepts two arrays: one containing original names and another containing modified names from Task 2.
 It returns an array of objects, where each object includes the original name, the modified name, and an auto-incremented ID starting from 1.